 Getting help with challenging behaviours

 You can talk with your doctor if you have concerns about challenging behaviour.
 They will be able to check out whether the behaviour is being caused by an illness or is a side effect of a medicine.
-Your doctor, social worker or other health professionals can also talk with you about therapy options, such as those offered for children with autism.
+Your doctor, social worker or other health professionals can also talk with you about therapy options.

 If you have feedback on the site, we'd love to hear from you.